 When the Enactus team from Flagler College (full disclosure: I’m an alumnus of the Enactus team that is working on an independent impact project in the DR) reached out to me and asked if I might be interested in taking an impact travel cruise with Fathom Travel to the Dominican Republic, my first inclination was to say no. First off, I had no idea what impact travel was.
+A friend of mine told me about it, as well as somewhere like these dominican republic villas that her and her family enjoyed while they were there.
 Secondly, the cruise was only three weeks away.

 How was I supposed to turn my life around that quickly to accommodate a 7 DAY CRUISE?
 I immediately started Googling ‘what to pack and what to expect on an impact cruise with Fathom’.
 But, I also decided I should invite some friends to join me on the adventure!

 Yep- that’s April Golightly and Essentially Erika (aka Modern Boca Crunchy Mom) with my best childhood friend, Rose.
 We all somehow convinced our husbands to watch our kids for the week (the youngest allowed on board is 8 years old) while we went off to do some good and make a difference in the DR.